pepkit/pephubgen/README.md

 ## Make it yours

+Just copy all the files in this repository into a new repository and then edit them.
 You can edit these files to replace `packagename` everywhere with the name of the tool you want to create.
 Then, just make the function call whatever python code you need it to.

 ## Explanation